Health + Safety Plan

 OAON market staff will be assigned to conduct regular and ongoing checks for handwashing stations, proper bleach solutions, and sanitizing supplies in addition to our regular food safety controls.

-Modified layouts ensure 10’ between vendor booths to allow for greater circulation and distance.
+Modified layouts of the vendor booths will allow for necessary distance.

 The OAON market has a single entrance to control shopper capacity and foot traffic.